There

 and held

-to meet students from the various countries to emphasize that
+to meet students from the various countries to emphasise

 like

-themselves who they could talk, laugh and empathize with.
-She has also
+themselves who they could talk, laugh and empathise with.

 some of the more extreme political movements).